Docs-Geek/api-documentation-course/docs/dev-setup.md

 - Click the **Environments** tab.
 - Select **Environment Variables**.
 - Paste the server URL you copied earlier into both the **Initial Value** and **Current Value** fields for the `baseUrl` variable.
+- Remove the slash at the end of the URL if there is one.
 - Save the file.

 ### 8. Test the `baseUrl` Configuration